hashicorp/terraform-provider-azurerm/website/docs/d/images.html.markdown

 * `data_disk` - One or more `data_disk` blocks as defined below.

-* `tags` - A mapping of tags assigned to the Shared Image.
+* `tags` - A mapping of tags assigned to the Image.

 ---